Katherine M. Reinhart

 Position title: Honorary Fellow (2021-2022)

-Bibliotheca Hertziana - Max Planck Insitute for Art History, Rome
+Bibliotheca Hertziana - Max Planck Insitute for Art History in Rome

 Images for the King: Art, Science, and Power in Louis XIV’s France

 Katherine Reinhart’s book, Images for the King: Art, Science, and Power in Louis XIV’s France, is the first systematic scholarly study of the epistemic and political functions of images in the Académie royale des sciences – one of the first and most eminent scientific societies in the seventeenth century.
 It reveals how visual materials – from anatomical drawings to allegorical reliefs on coins – were indispensable to the Academy’s projects, providing tangible evidence of the scientific ambitions of the French state.
 In addition, this book accounts for the graphic and pictorial practices of the natural philosophers assembled in Paris by Louis XIV and the artists with whom they collaborated, and situates them in the larger context of the Sun King’s absolutist government and image-making program.
 Based on unstudied archival materials, Images for the King cuts across conventional disciplinary boundaries in the histories of art and science to explore graphic skill, visual and scientific practice, patronage structures, knowledge production, and the political uses of images.